Gather. Grow. Go.

 1979 – After serving Peace faithfully as her Senior Pastor for 38 years, Pastor Weber retired.
 Pastor Smith was called by the congregation to assume Senior Pastor duties.

-1983 – Peace installed the Rev. Robert “Bert” Eggers as Associate Pastor, and Pastor Ney left to take a call to Ontario, Canada.
+1983 – Peace installed the Rev. Robert “Bert” Eggers as Associate Pastor after Pastor Ney left to take a call to Ontario, Canada.

 Pastor Kast